vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-NsxtEdgeNodeHealth.md

 ## Synopsis

-Formats the NSX Edge Node Health data from the SoS JSON output.
+Formats the NSX Edge Node health data from the SOS JSON output.

 ## Syntax